 Just looking at the invoice, these things should be clear:

 - How to pay? – Provide details of the customer’s mode of payment.

 - T & C: The terms and conditions that are standard to your company, or what was agreed upon should be clearly mentioned at the bottom of the invoice, or behind it.

 - How can they contact you? – Do not forget to mention your company name, address, telephone number and email address in your invoice.

-- What is their invoice number? – Often, the invoice number comes in handy.
-It’s important to have a numbering system for your invoices so as to simplify the process of organizing them and for future references.
+- What is their invoice number? – The invoice number comes in handy.
+It’s important to have a numbering system for an organized invoicing process.

 - When did they pay you? – Mention the day, date and time of purchase of the product by the customer.

 - Are you happy with them? –Don’t forget to leave a “thank you” message with your invoice for the customer.

 There should be no room for confusion.
 It only leads to delays.

 Since you are sending out a professional invoice, your business logo is a fixture on the masthead.
 Why not go one step further by adding branding (brand colors), and including future offers of interest to the client?
 Since invoices get attention, these extra touches will, too.